prof18/marcogomiero.com/content/posts/drafts/kmm-shared-app-architecture.md

     }
 }
 ```
-I’m sure that right know you are wondering what `by scoped` is.
-Well, this is a solution suggested by [Ryan Harter](https://ryanharter.com/blog/2020/03/easy-android-scopes/) to treat a Presenter like and [Android] ViewModel and make it survive to configuration changes.
+I’m sure that right now you are wondering what `by scoped` is.
+Well, this is a solution suggested by [Ryan Harter](https://ryanharter.com/blog/2020/03/easy-android-scopes/) to treat a Presenter like an [Android] ViewModel and make it survive to configuration changes.

 And now it’s time for ~~iOS~~ problems.
 In fact, with SwiftUI the UI is defined with `struct`...